Period pain is the most common type of pelvic pain, but what’s normal? None of us know what pain another person is experiencing.

 Period pain medications work best when they are taken before the pain gets bad, so keep some with you all the time and take them regularly during periods.

-The commonly used medications include ibuprofen 200mg, naproxen 275mg, or diclofenac 25mg.
+Common medications include ibuprofen 200mg, naproxen 275mg, or diclofenac 25mg.

-If you have not had children, or have a tender pelvis you may be able to have it inserted under an anaesthetic if you wish.
+If you have not had children or have a tender pelvis, you may be able to have it inserted under an anaesthetic if you wish.
 The best time is just after a period, sometimes at the same time as a laparoscopy.

-Complementary therapies that can help include acupuncture, Vitex Agnus Castus 1000mg daily (if you are off the contraceptive pill) and magnesium 100-200mg every 2 hours at period time for no more than 2 days.
+Complementary therapies that can help include acupuncture, Vitex Agnus Castus 1000mg daily (if you are off the contraceptive pill) and magnesium 100-200mg every 2 hours at period time for no more than two days.

 If these treatments for period pain don’t help, you may have endometriosis.
 This is where tissue like the lining of the uterus grows in places outside the uterus around the pelvis.
 Most endometriosis can’t be seen on an ultrasound.